Johnnie Spence: Biography

 Spence built a reputation as a pianist and arranger in the second part of the 1950s under the wings of Jack Parnell at ATV.
 (Bandleader and Musician Jack Parnell was appointed musical director for ATV in 1956).
 At ATV, music was prepared many shows.
 The orchestrations department at Elstree was large and famous, boasting such arrangers and orchestrators as Eric Rogers, David Lindup, Arthur Greenslade, Max Harris, Kenny Powell, Derek Scott and Johnnie Spence.
 Parnell held the post until 1982.

 In the late 1950s, Spence became piano accompanist to Anne Shelton, a popular English vocalist.
 His early work was predominantly in comedy records for Parlophone, occasionally working alongside Sir George Martin, who would later find fame as producer of The Beatles.
 Spence's credits at this time included such work as the Bernard Cribbins single "Right Said Fred".
 In 1960, George Martin decided to use Johnnie Spence, who had just been signed to Parlophone as a musical director, for the upcoming session with his new recording-act Terry Parsons, aka Matt Monro.
 George Martin threw everything at this session, including a 23-piece orchestra for a big sound.
 Two tape machines were running at the same time: one in stereo and one in mono, doubling the cost of tape.
-From 2 November recording session emerged a song that reached no. 3 in the UK Singles Chart: "Portrait Of My Love", the song that won Monro the Ivor Novello Award for "The Most Outstanding Song Of 1960" from the Songwriter's Guild of Great Britain.
+From 2 November recording session emerged a song that reached no. 3 in the UK Singles Chart: "Portrait of My Love", the song that won Monro the Ivor Novello Award for "The Most Outstanding Song Of 1960" from the Songwriters' Guild of Great Britain.
 Spence became Matt's arranger and musical director, his name as closely associated with Matt Monro as Nelson Riddle's was with Frank Sinatra.